-I am a 42 yr old gay woman who has been in a three year relationship with a 41 yr old woman who is quite active.
+I am a 42 yr old cis-woman who has been in a three year relationship with a 41 yr old cis woman who is quite active.
 She is involved in a tennis league and plays regularly, but more importantly, she is a runner and trains extremely hard as she is training for the NYC Marathon this year.
 I am an active cyclist and will workout at home when I can.
-Neither one of us are over weight by any means but my girlfriend is very thin and eats a mainly vegetarian diet (she doesn’t cook so making salads and baking a sweet potato for dinner is as involved as she gets in the kitchen).
+Neither one of us are over weight by any means but my girlfriend is very thin and eats a mainly vegetarian diet.
 I, on the other hand, love to cook and will cook just about anything, keeping red meat to a minimum to once or maybe twice a month (I crave the protein and iron just before my period).
 Our libido levels are extremely different and it is causing a major problem between us.
 I should tell you that my girlfriend is hearing-impaired, works in a hearing environment in the healthcare industry and reads lips all day long and that does make her very tired.
 She does wear high-powered hearing aids which helps her a slight bit.
 I am very sympathetic to her situation being deaf and have grown to have more and more compassion for her.
 We do not live together but have long-term plans for that to happen.
 Unfortunately, we get into situations where our love making is maybe once a week when we see one another on the weekends but there are times that it is down to twice a month.
 This is disturbing to me as I am a very compassionate, passionate, sexual being and enjoy connecting in that way.
 It seems that it is unimportant to her because she rarely makes any advances towards me.
 I know she loves me and I know we are faithful to one another.
 I’m at a loss here.
 For the past three years we keep hitting this wall and it’s becoming discouraging.
 If the intimacy level in our relationship is like this now, how bad will it be if we were to live together?
 I hope you can shed some light on this for us.

 Well…this may or may not be related to her activity level, although it is true that high performance athletes can experience a lower libido.
 But that is not always true.
 Certainly it is possible that she has very low hormone levels, but hormones are only one factor in the complex array of what makes one’s level of sexual interest.
 Much of what plays into level of desire has to do with what we learn about sex as we grow up, and how we perceive our bodies and our sexuality as children and adults.
 I would also explore whether she has had negative experiences regarding sex, or is a survivor of sexual abuse or assault.